 Conflict is only useful if you keep to a certain code of ethics.
 As in, don’t lose control of your tongue.

-Learning honesty, not with what we think of each other (in the heat of the moment, that can come pretty easily), but with the sinful tendencies of our own hearts, is essential to our marriage.
+Learning honesty, not with what we think of each other, but with the sinful tendencies of our own hearts, is essential to our marriage.